donaldlab/OSPREY3/README.rst

 	# run osprey commands, e.g.
 	osprey.printGpuInfo()

-For more information about Python scripting with Osprey, see the `Python documentation`_.
+For more information about Python scripting with Osprey, see the tutorial at ``doc/tutorial.html`` in the distribution zip or the Python documentation at ``doc/api.osprey.html``.

-.. _Python documentation: TODO

-.. note:: TODO: make the docs link work
+.. note:: TODO: add links to online docs?

 using the command-line interface